PeterLLi/SWE-salary-predictions/README.md

 - The entire project codebase is contained within `main.py`.
 - Our submission on Canvas provides a .pkl file generated on our computers.
 This is so that run times will be within a reasonable time frame.
    - If you would like to view all the generated graphs, please run main.py without the .pkl file in the directory.
    - If you prefer run time and would prefer to just test the "entry input", please include our provided .pkl file in the same directory as main.py.
-   - We highly recommend utilizing our provided .pkl file as this will drastically cut down the run time of the Python file.
+We highly recommend utilizing our provided .pkl file.
-      - Note that run times will still vary a bit depending on hardware specification with the provided .pkl file.
+      - Note: Even if main.py is run with the .pkl file, run times will still vary a bit depending on hardware specifications.